-For each share of common stock issued by the Company, the Operating Partnership issues an equivalent Common Operating Partnership unit to the Company.
-During the year ended December 31, 2013, the Company issued 286,964 shares of common stock related to employee compensation arrangements and therefore an equivalent number of Common Operating Partnership units were issued to the Company by the Operating Partnership.
-Additionally, during the year ended December 31, 2013, Operating Partnership units of 7,138 were issued to employees upon their vesting in the incentive unit awards.
+For each share of common stock issued by the Company, the Operating Partnership issues an equivalent common Operating Partnership unit to the Company.
+During the year ended December 31, 2014, the Company issued 390,506 shares of common stock related to employee compensation arrangements and therefore an equivalent number of common Operating Partnership units were issued to the Company by the Operating Partnership.